Normation/rudder/README.md

-# NCF
+# ncf

-This repository contains the NCF framework.
+This repository contains the ncf framework.
 This framework aims at easing the development and use of the configuration management tool CFEngine 3.

 ## Concepts